 Dallas Area Rape Crisis Center.
 Offers a variety of internship opportunities, and provides the necessary training.
 Examples: client counseling (graduate students only); crisis intervention; participating in educational programs in local schools; assisting in research about sexual violence; victim advocacy; administrative work.
 Established in part by an SMU alumna.
 Download descriptions and contact information here.

 The Turning Point.
-A rape-crisis center.
-Three types of internships: 1) crisis intervention (hospital calls, hotline coverage, etc.); 2) work in the program's education department (includes participating in teen awareness programs in public schools); and 3) administrative tasks.
+A rape crisis center.
+They offer three types of internships: 1) crisis intervention (hospital calls, hotline coverage, etc.); 2) work in the program's education department (includes participating in teen awareness programs in public schools); and 3) administrative tasks.
 Training provided where relevant.
 Contact: Haleh Cochran (email@example.com).

 Aberg Center for Literacy: work with adult learners who seek to improve their English skills and earn a GED.
 Though most clients are women, this is not strictly a gender-related opportunity, and so probably is not the best choice for an internship in WGS.
 It is, however, a very good volunteer opportunity.
 Download volunteer description here.